-NOTE 4 There is no equivalence between the value of the storage volume determined in accordance with the principles mentioned above and the volume of the packages loaded into the appliance for the storage test.
+NOTE 3 There is no equivalence between the value of the storage volume determined in accordance with the principles mentioned above and the volume of the packages loaded into the appliance for the storage and freezing tests.
 The free spaces specified in the test methods could be utilized in normal use and their volume should not be deducted from the gross volume when calculating the storage volume.

-7.2.6 "Two star" sections and/or compartments in "three star" compartments
+7.2.6 "Two star" sections and/or compartments in food freezer compartments (or cabinets) and in "three star" compartments (or cabinets)

-"Two star" section(s) and/or compartment(s) is (are) permitted both in the door and in the remaining storage volume when all the following conditions are met:
+A "two star" section or compartment is permitted both in the door and in the remaining storage volume when all the following conditions are met:

-- a) the "two star" section(s) or compartment(s) is (are) marked with the appropriate identification symbol; - b) the "two star" section(s) and/or compartment(s) is (are) separated from the "three star" volume by a partition, container, or similar construction; - c) the rated total "two star" storage volume does not exceed 20 % of the "three star" storage volume of the compartment, or 30 l, whichever is the smaller value; - d) the instructions for use give clear guidance regarding the "two star" section(s) and/or compartment(s); - e) the storage volume of the "two star" section(s) and/or compartment(s) is stated separately and is not included in the "three star" volume.
+- a) the "two star" section(s) or compartment(s) is (are) marked with the appropriate identification symbol; - b) the "two star" section(s) and/or compartment(s) is (are) separated from the "three star" volume by a partition, container, or similar construction; - the rated total "two star" storage volume does not exceed 20 % of the "three star" storage volume of the compartment (or cabinet), or 30 l, whichever is the smaller value; - d) the instructions for use give clear guidance regarding the "two star" section(s) and/or compartment(s); - e) the storage volume of the "two star" section(s) and/or compartment(s) is stated separately and is not included in the "three star" volume.

-7.2.7 Volumes of shelves and partitions (for examples, see figure 19)
+7.2.7 Volumes of shelves and partitions (for examples, see figure 20)